paulzi/paulzi-form/README.md

 When form is submitting, it has class `form-loading`.
 Until a response is received, the form can not be submit again.

+## Do not send empty fields

+Just add a class `form-no-empty` to form.

 ## Ajax form send

 Provides submit the form via ajax.
 It supports the transfer of the name active submitting button and `<input type="image">` `x`, `y` parameters.
 Also support html5 form* attributes for override form action and method.

 For use, add class `form-ajax` to form and add `<output>` or `<* class="form-output">` tag in form.
 You can use `data-form-output` attribute for find output element globally in document.

+If you specify a class `form-replace` to root element of response, the form will replace by contents.
+You can also specify `data-form-output` attribute in root element of response to override the output element.

+If the root element has class `alert`, it we automate make `alert-dismissible` if bootstrap javascript is included on page.

 Response must return correct content-type `text/html` for append to output, otherwise it can be handled only by JavaScript.